arthur-debiasi/arthur-debiasi/README.md

 <a name="readme-top"></a>

 ## :sunglasses: About Me
-I am Arthur <a name="readme-top"></a>Debiasi, a 30 years old Environmental Engineer switching to a Information Technology carreer, currently living in Macaé - Brazil and studying at [Trybe](https://betrybe.com).
+I am Arthur <a name="readme-top"></a>Debiasi, a 30 years old Environmental Engineer switching to a Information Technology carreer, currently living at Macaé - Brazil and studying at [Trybe](https://betrybe.com).

 I am a Web Developer Person always thrilled to spend time and effort on projects.
 Arthur stands out on diverse and coletive teams by his collaborative and comunication skills.